by Ed Sawicki

 Sales taxes are regressive taxes that are harmful to the poor and middle class and contribute to social inequality.
 With regressive taxation, the poor pay with money better used for food, rent, and health care.
 The uber-wealthy pay with pocket change.

-Instead of making a fuss about and trying to raise corporate taxes, we should focus on raising the individual income tax rates on upper-income earners.
-A good first step is to add margins to the tax tables for the uber-wealthy—the billionaires.
+Instead of making a fuss about corporate taxes, we should increase individual income tax rates on upper-income earners.
+An excellent first step is to add margins to the tax tables for the uber-wealthy—the billionaires.

 The second step is to reduce the tax rate on low-income earners.
-Reducing the current lowest margin (Up to $9,525) to zero for the next decade—or forever—would be a good decision.
+Reducing the current lowest margin (Up to $9,525) to zero for the next decade—or forever—would be a wise decision.

-Here's an example of a workable tax table when we're done with both steps.
+Here's an example of a workable tax table that accomplishes both steps.
 The green rows show the changes to the current tax table.

 |Tax Rate||Income amounts|